International nursing

 • VISA fee paid

-• flight to the UK
+• Flight to the UK

 In addition to helping you pass your OSCEs, our nursing education and development team will support you while you are settling into your new role as a mental health nurse in the UK.